ThreeMammals/Ocelot/docs/features/raft.rst

 Ocelot has recently integrated `Rafty <https://github.com/ThreeMammals/Rafty>`_ which is an implementation of Raft that I have also been working on over the last year.
 This project is very experimental so please do not use this feature of Ocelot in production until I think it's OK.

-Raft is a distributed concensus algorythm that allows a cluster of servers (Ocelots) to maintain local state without having a centralised database for storing state (e.g. SQL Server).
+Raft is a distributed concensus algorithm that allows a cluster of servers (Ocelots) to maintain local state without having a centralised database for storing state (e.g. SQL Server).

 To get Raft support you must first install the Ocelot Rafty package.